 ABOVE: Robert Osborne and Guest Programmer Alexa Foreman…

-I met her last year at TCM Classic Movies Film Festival 2012.
-At the same event this year we got together for a nice long talk about movies.
-So when it came time to do this “Women in Entertainment” series, I asked Alexa and she quickly (and graciously) agreed to be part of it.
+Paul Booth met her last year at TCM Classic Movies Film Festival 2012.
+At the same event this year they got together for a nice long talk about movies.
+So when it came time to do his “Women in Entertainment” series, he asked Alexa and she quickly (and graciously) agreed to be part of it.

 Paul Booth: What movie made you know you wanted to spend your life involved with the history of Film?